EvE6969/igbtoolbox/README.md

 ### Deploying to Production

 Please follow the steps described in Manual Installation except for the NodeJS tools.
-Afterwards you can use a tool like `rsync` to deploy the project to the server, see `scripts/sync-*` for examples.
+Afterwards you can use a tool like `rsync` to deploy the project to the server, see `scripts/sync.sh.example`.